Genetics of FTD

 If your family history does raise some concerns, there are some important steps you can take to explore further.

 - Talk to other members of your family.
 Not all relatives will want to pursue this information, so you may need to be sensitive to their wishes.
-But an important step is to gather as much family history as possible.
+Gathering as much family history is an important step.
 Ask questions about the early symptoms of any family member affected with FTD or a related disease.
 Find out the age of onset of symptoms.

-- Ask your neurologist for a referral to a genetic counselor or other healthcare professional experienced in the genetics of adult neurological conditions.
+- Ask for a referral.
+Ask your neurologist for a referral to a genetic counselor or other healthcare professional experienced in the genetics of adult neurological conditions.

 - Stay calm.
 You’ve already taken an important first step by gathering information and exploring your options.
 Remember that AFTD is here to help and answer your questions.